 “He just had the knowledge.
 If there was a bug on the rose, he’d take it off with a tweezer.
 But that’s the way it goes.
 You don’t know from one day to the next.”

-Sad as the latest development in CSL’s enchanted garden may be, we are confident that the community will look past the less than perfect surroundings and still highly appreciate the many adorable figures that populate one of the city’s greatest attractions.
+Sad as the latest development in CSL’s enchanted garden may be, we are confident that the community will look past the less than perfect surroundings and still highly appreciate the many adorable figures that populate one of the city’s greatest attractions. n